drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 Follow this guide to install an Android emulator which can be used to run the mobile app: https://developer.android.com/studio/run/emulator/

+Note that we are currently targeting API 30 (Android 11.0).
+Pixel 6 is confirmed to work well.

 Install JDK 11 from here: https://jdk.java.net/java-se-ri/11

 #### For Mac Users: